Riklik101/Obsidian-Public-Sync/publish/STEM/Nuclear Reactor/Materials/Fuel Rods.md

 This is a breakdown of how Fuel Rods work, for information on nuclear fuel itself, you want [[Nuclear Fuel]].

 Fuel rods are made out of the fissile material that is wanted for the reactor, then experience different things.
-Uranium Dioxide fuel is pelleted and filled into metallic tubes, which have [[cladding|cladding]] of [[Zirconium]] or stainless steel, and then these tubes are sealed.
+Uranium Dioxide fuel is pelleted and filled into metallic tubes, which have [[reactor cladding|reactor cladding]] of [[Zirconium]] or stainless steel, and then these tubes are sealed.

 In a [[PWR reactor]], fuel is cylindrical rods into bundles, where fuel is bundled and the cladding gap filled with helium to help with heat transfer.
 Approximately 179-264 fuel rods are contained per bundle then 121-193 bundles are contained within the reactor core, bundled 14x14 or 17x17.
 Control rods are inserted directly from the top to the fuel bundle, and the oxide is dried.